-Recently, Taylor and I were meeting with a couple who had a lot of money to go around.
+Recently, I met with a couple who had plenty of money to go around.
 And boy, was it going around!
-The couple had so much income that they were spending it in nearly every way you could think of.
+The couple had so much income that they were spending it any way you could think of.

-Fortunately, this couple knew they should be tracking their spending — even though they weren’t doing it.
-Well, they were kinda-sorta tracking their spending; they were tracking their spending just enough to be dangerous.
+Fortunately, this couple knew they should be tracking their spending — they just weren’t doing it well enough.
+They were tracking their spending just enough to be dangerous.

-The thing is, the fact that this couple mentioned these tiny expenses proves they really weren’t tracking their spending.
-Because if they had been tracking their spending, they would have realized the music subscription services and granola bar delivery weren’t really the problem.
-But, something else was.
+The fact that this couple mentioned these tiny expenses proves that while they were tracking their spending, they weren’t paying attention to it.
+Because if they had been, they would have realized the music subscription services and granola bar delivery weren’t the real problem.

 Housing and Cars

-As a financial planner, I don’t have to look at your bank accounts to know where you’re spending too much.
-For most people, the bulk of their overspending goes toward two big expenses: housing and cars.
+As a financial planner, I don’t have to look at your bank accounts to know where you’re spending too much money.
+For most people, the bulk of their spending goes toward two things: housing and cars.